chinapedia/wikipedia.abstract.en/Page/Samaria.md

 Ancient

-Shomron_map.pngs administered by the Shomron Regional Council in the West Bank]] According to the Hebrew Bible, the Israelites captured the region known as Samaria from the Canaanites and assigned it to the Tribe of Joseph.
+s administered by the Shomron Regional Council in the West Bank]] According to the Hebrew Bible, the Israelites captured the region known as Samaria from the Canaanites and assigned it to the Tribe of Joseph.
 After the death of King Solomon (c.
 931 BC), the northern tribes, including those of Samaria, separated from the southern tribes and established the separate Kingdom of Israel.
 Initially its capital was Tirzah until the time of King Omri (c.884 BC), who built the city of Shomron and made it his capital.

 In 726–722 BC, the new king of Assyria, Shalmaneser V, invaded Canaan and besieged the city of Samaria.
 After an assault of three years, the city fell and much of its population was taken into captivity and deported.[24]
 Little documentation exists for the period between the fall of Samaria and the end of the Assyrian Empire.[25]